 In summary, $T_1$ and $T'_1$ can be isotoped to be disjoint.
 Step by step we can make the fine companions in the two collections to be disjoint.

-(2) Since the two classes of fine companions are both in maximal collections, they must be parallel to each other pair by pair. \end{proof}
+(2).
+Since the two collections are both maximal, they must be parallel to each other pair by pair. \end{proof}

-\begin{proof}[Proof to Lemma \ref{lem:disjoint}] Consider the intersection circles of $T_1 \cup T_2 \cup ... \cup T_n$ and $T'_1 \cup T'_2 \cup ... \cup T'_l$.
-Inessential circles can be deleted since $L$ is not split and the sublinks in the corresponding solid tori are geometrically essential.
-Since the proof of uniqueness in Proposition \ref{prop:sumtree} did not use that $T'_1 \cup T'_2 \cup ... \cup T'_l$ are unknotted tori, the proof of this lemma is the same. \end{proof}
+\begin{proof}[Proof of Lemma \ref{lem:isotopy}] Consider the intersection circles of $T_1 \cup T_2 \cup ... \cup T_n$ and $T'_1 \cup T'_2 \cup ... \cup T'_l$, the unions of tori in the two collections.
+Inessential circles can be deleted owing to that $L$ is not split and the sublinks in the corresponding solid tori are geometrically essential.
+Notice that that the proof of uniqueness in Proposition \ref{prop:sumtree} did not use that $T'_i$'s are unknotted tori.
+So the proof here is by the same token. \end{proof}